 See the recipe card below for a full list of ingredients and measurements.

 How to Make This Recipe

 1. First, preheat your oven to 350°F and melt your butter in a microwave mixing bowl in 30 second intervals until completely liquid.
-Then, add the rest of the wet ingredients (eggs, canned pumpkin, maple syrup) to the mixing bowl and stir until well combined.
-Then, stir in brown sugar.
+Then, add the rest of the wet ingredients (eggs, canned pumpkin, maple syrup, and olive oil) to the mixing bowl and beat until well combined.
+Then, beat in brown sugar.

 2. Once wet ingredients are mixed, add dry ingredients to the bowl (flour, salt, baking powder, baking soda, pumpkin pie spice, and cinnamon).
 Leave out the butterscotch chips for now.

 3. Mix batter thoroughly.
-You want to be sure no flour clumps remain and ingredients are completely combined (a hand mixer can help here, although not necessary.
-A whisk or fork can help get any flour chunks out).
+You want to be sure no flour clumps remain and ingredients are completely combined (I highly recommend a hand mixer.
+A whisk or fork can help get any flour chunks out too).